 Startups face many challenges while trying to gain an initial foothold in the market and industry.
 They have to increase the awareness about their brand or company among their prospective customers, and also have to keep in mind their budget constraints while implementing any large-scale marketing strategy.
 Hence, most startups and SMEs turn to inbound marketing tactics such as SEO and social media to increase awareness about their product or company, since it is practically free and very effective.
 But opening a page or an account in various social media platforms won’t be enough to reach your marketing goal.
 While having a page on Facebook may earn you many fans and followers, all of them will not be your prospective customers.
 So, to have an extra edge over your competitors, you’ll need to explore more options beyond the organic optimization of your site.
-You’ll need to consider paid marketing methods such as PPC to increase traffic to your website in a short period of time as well.
+You’ll need to consider paid marketing methods such as PPC in media buying and Planning to increase traffic to your website in a short period of time as well.

 Many startups hesitate to consider paid marketing methods such as PPC since they assume it would consume a lot of their marketing funds, without any guarantee when it comes to performance.
 And for any startup, investing cash in any activity is a great concern.
 But with careful consideration, thoughtful planning, and the right hacks, PPC advertising can be a very useful investment for startups to kickstart their business in the industry.